QEIIMC Campus - Stakeholder Consultations

 Neighbourhood

-If required, the project team should inform the neighbourhood of disruptive works, including road closure and noisy works.
+If required, the project team should inform the neighbourhood of disruptive works, including road closure/detours and noise disturbance.
+Notification to be circulated after the project has been approved by the Trust and Parking Department.

 The project team will need to consider the implications of their individual leasing arrangements on potential development.
 The project team should contact the lessor in the first instance to discuss the proposal.